mozilla/sumo/README.md

     - GH issue
     - GH issue

-Not active rojects may have a placeholder milestone in the form of a Inbox if there are already existing issues in board.
+Not active projects may have a placeholder milestone in the form of a Inbox if there are already existing issues in board.
 This is purely for organization reasons.

 ### Labels